ksophiewill/uijpdv/README.md

 ### Built With

-In an effort to make our data as accessible as possible, the analysis was done using Excel and SQL.
+In an effort to make our data as accessible as possible, this project was done using Excel and SQL.
 Files are provided in .xlsx and .csv format.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>